OpenLoco/OpenLoco/DEVELOPMENTLOG.md

 Long-time players have relied on the 'Long Station Patch' to make stations that can actually accommodate such long vehicles.
 For various reasons, OpenLoco cannot provide these newer limits *yet*.
 However, as a compromise, players can now choose to disable the slow (un)loading that would be the result of stationing overly long vehicles in shorter stations.
+Thanks, @LeftOfZen!
 We hope this will allow more players to enjoy OpenLoco, even without longer stations.

 ## Use global game state everywhere (#2129, #2131, #2132, #2133, #2137, #2139, #2142, #2145)